Godfrey22152/MICROSERVICE-PDF-LABS/README.md

 ## Architecture

 The home service is the first authenticated page a user sees after login.
-It sits between the account service and the wider tool ecosystem, acting as the dashboard and navigation anchor for the entire platform.
+It sits between the **`account-service`** and the wider tool ecosystem, acting as the dashboard and navigation anchor for the entire platform.

 ```
                   ┌─────────────────────────────────────┐